-The Board approved a 2021 capital budget with a range of \$240 million to \$260 million, which includes approximately \$65 million of additional growth capital supporting the increased gross volumes expected from Antero Resources' announced drilling partnership.
-These volumes are in addition to its previously disclosed maintenance capital program for 2021.
+The Board approved a 2021 capital budget with a range of \$240 million to \$260 million, which includes approximately \$65 million of additional growth capital supporting the increased gross volumes expected from Antero Resources as a result of its drilling partnership that was announced during the first quarter of 2021.
 Our capital budgets may be adjusted as business conditions warrant, and we plan to expand our existing Appalachian Basin gathering, compression and water handling infrastructure to accommodate Antero Resources' announced development plans.

-Antero Resources announced its 2021 consolidated drilling and completion budget of \$590 million, which includes plans to operate three drilling rigs and complete between 65 and 70 horizontal wells on a gross basis, substantially all of which are located on acreage dedicated to us.
+Antero Resources announced its 2021 consolidated drilling and completion budget of \$590 million, which includes plans to operate three drilling rigs. and complete between 65 and 70 horizontal wells on a gross basis, substantially all of which are located on acreage dedicated to us.
 Antero also announced that as a result of the drilling partnership, the Company will increase its drilled wells from a range of 65 to 70 wells to 80 to 85 wells in 2021 on a gross basis.
 A further or extended decline in commodity prices could cause some of Antero Resources' or third parties' development and production projects to be uneconomic or less profitable, which could reduce gathering and water handling volumes in our current and future potential areas of operation.
 Those reductions in gathering and water handling volumes could reduce our revenue and cash flows and adversely affect our ability to return capital to holders of our common stock.

-For the three months ended March 31, 2021, our capital expenditures were approximately \$30 million, including \$1 million of capital investment in the Joint Venture.
+For the three and six months ended June 30, 2021, our capital expenditures were approximately \$70.9 million and \$100.8 million, respectively, including \$0.2 million and \$1.0 million of capital investment in the Joint Venture, respectively.